Save up to $600 on Samsung Galaxy 22 series and Galaxy Z Flip4. Order now

 For iPhone®, while iMessage will work out of the box, you'll need to update your iPhone® MMS settings to send and receive texts to and from Android phones.
 We'll walk you through this when you set up your phone, and you may have to update these settings when you get a new version of iOS.

-On Flexible and Unlimited Plus, Google Fi does not charge any extra fees to use your phone as a Wi-Fi hotspot.
+On Flexible, Simply Unlimited and Unlimited Plus, Google Fi does not charge any extra fees to use your phone as a Wi-Fi hotspot.
 You can use your phone as a Wi-Fi hotspot to share your data with any Wi-Fi-compatible device.
 That data will count toward your monthly usage.
-If you're on Simply Unlimited, you can upgrade to Unlimited Plus to access hotspot tethering.
+If you're on Simply Unlimited, you can use up to 5 GB of hotspot tethering.

 Google Fi's goal is to optimize all streaming video.
 On Flexible, video streams at the rate determined by you and the application provider.
 On Simply Unlimited or Unlimited Plus, Fi attempts to optimize video by streaming at up to 480p (standard definition).
 Video from some content providers may not be automatically optimized on Simply Unlimited and Unlimited Plus.
 If you're a content provider and your video service is not automatically optimized, please contact us at firstname.lastname@example.org.

-If you use more than 15 GB of data in a cycle on Flexible or more than 22 GB in a cycle on Simply Unlimited or Unlimited Plus, you'll experience slower speeds (256 kbps) above those respective data thresholds until your next billing cycle begins.
-For reference: only 1% of people who use Fi ever hit 22 GB.
+If you use more than 15 GB of data on Flexible, more than 35 GB on Simply Unlimited, or more than 50 GB on Unlimited Plus in a cycle, you'll experience slower speeds (256 kbps) above those respective data thresholds until your next billing cycle begins.
+For reference, only 1% of Fi users ever hit 35 GB in a cycle.

 These data thresholds are based on individual data usage, not group data usage.

 Yes.
-Data speeds may be slower after an individual surpasses 15 GB of data usage on Flexible and 22 GB of data usage on Simply Unlimited and Unlimited Plus.
+Data speeds may be slower after an individual surpasses 15 GB of data usage on Flexible, 35 GB on Simply Unlimited, or 50 GB on Unlimited Plus.
 After hitting the threshold, you can pay to have high-speed data at a rate of $10/GB.
 Group plan owners can make this change in the Fi app or on desktop for any person in their group; non-group plan owners cannot initiate the change on their own.

 Google One is a membership that helps you get more out of Google.
 You can get more space for everything with 100 GB of cloud storage, as well as extra benefits to give you full peace of mind, such as automatic phone backup (including original quality photos and videos, messages and more), premium support and family sharing.
 As a member, you'll also get perks like discounts on Google products.